-- Remove the float switch and salt cell and store them indoors.
-Use a dummy salt cell in it's place.
+- Remove the flow switch and salt cell and store them indoors.
+Use a dummy salt cell in it's place if you plan on leaving the pool running over the winter.
+Another form of chlorine will need to be used.
 Set the salt chlorine generator to winter or neutral.
 This is a good time to clean the salt cell.

-- Thoroughly clean and scrub the pool itself.
+- Thoroughly clean and brush the pool itself.

 - Drain the water level just enough to allow the cover to be deployed.
 Remove any pool accessories that can be removed and cover any that can't.

 - Clean the pool cover prior to deploying it.
 If you have leaves overlooking the pool, consider adding a leaf net.

 - Shut off the breaker the pump at the main control panel.